Columbia Lions and Pennsylvania Quakers meet in Ivy League Tournament

 TOP PERFORMERS: Weiss averages 3.1 made 3-pointers per game for the Lions, scoring 18.0 points while shooting 37.2% from beyond the arc.
 Cecelia Collins is averaging 13.7 points, 5.7 rebounds and 4.6 assists over the past 10 games.

-Stina Almqvist is scoring 17.7 points per game and averaging 7.5 rebounds for the Quakers.
-Katie Collins is averaging 1.6 made 3-pointers over the last 10 games.
+Stina Almqvist is averaging 17.7 points and 7.5 rebounds for the Quakers.
+Mataya Gayle is averaging 12.9 points and 5.5 assists over the last 10 games.

 LAST 10 GAMES: Lions: 9-1, averaging 75.3 points, 37.9 rebounds, 18.0 assists, 10.4 steals and 1.4 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 52.1 points per game.